Jonathan Baxter

 Voluntary

-2014-17: Coordinator and Commons Curator, Roseangle Studios and Roseangle Cafe Arts, Dundee.
+2014-17: Coordinator, Roseangle Studios and Roseangle Cafe Arts, Dundee.

 2009-14: Facilitator, Alternatives to Violence Project, Scotland.